mezzo-forte-design/geoxp/README.md

     It’s the real core of the package, defines automatic actions to be done as a consequence of geolocation updates.

-* **Device**

-    Static class that provides some common features for the hosting device.

 ***